|Thursday, November 8, 2018|

 Renowned Healthcare Informatics and KLAS Enterprises (KLAS) have partnered to bring exclusive education sessions to the Beverly Hills Health IT Summit.
 Join Taylor Davis, Vice President of Innovation at KLAS for in-depth discussion on KLAS' research work on acute and ambulatory EMR usability coming out of the KLAS Arch Collaborative.
 Taylor will provide findings from KLAS' recent research and participate on an in-depth panel discussion on EMR usability.
 Attendees will also receive a summary report detailing recent findings of the Collaborative.

 EMR usability as well as the efficiencies of a well-built EMR are hugely important for physicians.
 Join our panelists to discuss how they build a culture of partnership between physician and clinician users, and IT personnel, to drive a quality EMR experience, increase EMR engagement and helping users focus on opportunities for EMR success in their organizations.
 Discussion topics include:

-Sri Bharadwaj, Director, Information Services and CISO, UC Irvine Health
+Sri Bharadwaj, Director, Information Services and Chief Information Security Officer, UC Irvine Health

 Chuck Podesta, Chief Information Officer, UC Irvine Health

 Kevin Baldwin, Informatics Portfolio Manager, UCLA Health

 Cassi Birnbaum, System-wide Director of Health Information Management and Revenue Integrity, UC San Diego Health